kabligh/kabligh/README.md

 ### Hello 🌞

 I'm Annabel.
-I'm a full stack software engineer at [Contact](https://contact.xyz/).
+I'm a frontend software engineer at [Slice](https://slicelife.com/pages/about-us).

 🌵 I'm excited to learn new technologies (and _things_, in general) and also to build cool products 💃 I worked as a news editor and podcast producer for eight years before making the switch to coding